jeffskinnerbox/blog/content/ideas/person-and-presence-detection.md

 * [ChatGPT & ESP 32 had a baby… this is the future!](https://www.youtube.com/watch?v=dv9cyqVv0CI&t=1s)
 * [How To Create Your Own Auto-GPT AI Agent]()

+# ChatGPT on the Command-Line
+* Simple yet effective command line client for chatting with ChatGPT using the official API - [GitHub: marcolardera/chatgpt-cli](https://github.com/marcolardera/chatgpt-cli)
+* A command line tool for interacting with DALL-E models - [GitHub: marcolardera/dall-e-cli](https://github.com/marcolardera/dall-e-cli)

 # Radar Sensor
 * [ULTIMATE ESP board and NEW mmWave sensor](https://www.youtube.com/watch?v=KMopR2zANDc)
 * [mmWave Radar Alarm with Telegram Notifications](https://community.dfrobot.com/makelog-313113.html?tracking=64819a20b8a22)